Why Barramundi is the “It” Fish

-With half the calories of salmon, barramundi is still packed with Omega-3 fatty acids (known to promote both brain and cardiovascular health) and offers 34 grams of lean protein in a six-ounce serving.
-We raise our barramundi to possess all of the beneficial things you want, and none of what you don’t — like mercury, PCBs, and other contaminants.
+With half the calories of salmon, Barramundi is still packed with Omega-3 fatty acids (known to promote both brain and cardiovascular health) and boasts 21 grams of lean protein in a four-ounce serving.
+We raise our Barramundi to possess all of the beneficial things you want, and none of what you don’t — like mercury, PCBs, and other contaminants.

 A farmed fish you can feel good about